-To combat the underemployment issue and to return to 4 percent annual economic growth, the Trump Administration is pushing to create 25 million new jobs.
+To combat the underemployment issue, the Trump Administration is pushing to create 25 million new jobs.

 President Trump is employing a tactic in which he succeeded as a reality TV star and real estate magnate – he’s embarked on a campaign to create apprenticeships.

 He is encouraging workforce training partnerships between among companies and schools.
 That includes programs in which Americans learn skills from seasoned workers while earning a paycheck.

 But he’ll do it without spending vast sums of taxpayer dollars.
 He’s pushing for effective training programs and for the private sector to create apprenticeships.